Sign In Register

 Safety Score1.0 / 5.0

-Milton has an average annual temperature of 48°F (9°C).
+Milton experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 24°F in January while summers reach 71°F in July.
-Annual precipitation is 41.2 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 41.2 inches.
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 409 feet.

 Temperature